Compute

 • (Optional) Select resource: Select the scope of resources.

-• Specific: Access specific credentials.
+• Specific: Access specific secrets.

 NOTE:

-• All: Access all credentials.
+• All: Access all secrets.

 • (Optional) Add request condition: Click Add Request Condition, select a condition key and an operator, and enter values as required.